ronin4a/pyblock/README.md

 ## Latest update

 Completed up to step 7 (not inclusive).
 Need to test:
-- create transactions
+- create transactions = works; but not saving

-- mine using curl
-- query blockchain
+Test:
+- /mine, /pending_tx, /chain

+Dev
+- web app content
+- sqlalchemy db to store transactions/blocks/blockchain? does this defeat the purpose??

-## Notes
+## Instructions

-- create methods=['POST'] routes for adding blocks to the blockchain
-- include login and transaction views (via microblog flask tutorial)
+1. export FLASK_APP=pylock.py; export FLASK_DEBUG=1;
+2. flask run
+3. execute a few RESTful commands on routes in routes.py

 ## Future
 - implement as a clearing house for bets made on Casino World